 From a 240 volt 20 amp outlet your effective charge rate is 16 amps, or about 3.5 kiloWatts.
 That's good for about 11-12 miles range per hour of charging.
 See Understanding charging rates and effective trip speed

 Getting that charge rate means using a matching charging station such as the TurboCord or Clipper Creek LCS-20.
-See Choosing the best electric car charging stations for home charging or on trips
+See The best electric car charging stations for home charging or on trips

 All that is straight-forward but what if you don't even have a 240 volt outlet?
 For example your landlord or HOA may allow you to charge your car in an apartment/condominium complex, but not allow you to install a 240 volt outlet.
 Or your home service panel may be maxed out and while you have plenty of 120 volt outlets it's impossible (short of a service panel upgrade) to add a 240 volt outlet.
 Or you may be on the road, have located some 120 volt outlets, but no 240 volt outlet.

 In each case the 120 volt outlet will charge your car, but wouldn't it useful to charge faster?
 In that last case especially, the 20+ hours required for 120 volt charging is not acceptable while traveling.

 With a little bit of trickery it's possible to synthesize a 240 volt outlet from two 120 volt outlets.
 WARNING: What follows MUST BE FOLLOWED CAREFULLY.
 This is trickery and it is possible to screw this up if you don't understand.

 We have to start from this technical detail.
 The four-connector 240 volt power plugs all come with two "hots" (in this picture labeled "X" and "Y"), a neutral, and a ground.
 Those four lines are connected this way through the service panel to, at least, the transformer on the utility pole.
 The 240 volts is actually derived from the 3-phase AC delivered over the the utility lines, but we won't go into that.